hannahjzhang/hannahjzhang/README.md

-# Hello I'm Hannah 👩🏻‍💻
+# I'm Hannah! 👩🏻‍💻

-- 🎒 Student at Gunn High School
+- 🎒 Student at Rice University
-- 💻 Tech + biz + design
+- 💻 Prospective Operations Research major
 <!--
 - 🌱 I have currently mastered web design and am trying to learn web development
 - ✨ In the past I've learned data structures in Java. -->